We all want to have our content to be ranked first on Google and other search engines as Bing/Yahoo as well. But how can we do that?

-Jaaxy is uncomplicated and easy to use keyword research tool.
+Jaaxy is uncomplicated and easy to use Keyword Research Tool.

 You type your Keyword inside the Jaaxy and it automatically gives you 20 different search results, based on your original KW.

-That gives you more ideas, and what is most important you see how well you will rank since the tool determines difficulty of competition (remember we have talked about above).
+That gives you more ideas, and what is most important you see how well you will rank since the tool determines the difficulty of competition (remember we have talked about above).

 Avg.: this is the average number of searches that the keyword receives per month.

-QSR stands for Quoted Search Results and this number gives number of competing websites using the very same keyword – very important information, right?
+QSR stands for Quoted Search Results and this number gives a number of competing websites using the very same keyword – very important information, right?